luporl/smsepadpi/README.md

 ```

 That's it.
 Save, reboot and the gamepad should be detected and loaded automatically, but as a keyboard.
-These is the mapping between the keyboard and the gamepad:
+This is the mapping between the keyboard and the gamepad:

 ```
 UP          W